Designed & Developed Podcasts, Webinars, eLearning Modules For Global Technical Sales Team

-The need was identified and approved to create training assets that provide its global sales organization an awareness on all the services and products now being offered.
+The need was identified and approved to create training assets that provide its global sales organization with an awareness of all the services and products now being offered.

 Getting from Proof of Concept to Servicing 130 eLearning Modules

 The assumption was that a variety of modalities would have the greatest chance of reaching the largest audience.
-What was not known if there were some modalities that were more effective with this audience than others and if some modalities simply wouldn’t resonate with a large enough audience to justify its development.
+It was not known if there were some modalities that were more effective with this audience than others and if some modalities simply wouldn’t resonate with a large enough audience to justify their development.

 The Challenge: Originally, assigned to work with three lines of business, once word got out about the project, a total of 130 lines of business requested that they be included.

 TrainSmart’s business model is based on scalability and strong project management.
 At one time during the project, over 40 different consultants were working on various aspects of the assignment.
 The project management team knew the status of every moving part on any given day.

 TrainSmart’s strategy was to create a lot of processes and templates.
 Even the interview questions were based on a template.
 By asking every SME the exact same questions, TrainSmart was able to look across the service lines and help the client understand where they could take a more integrated approach.

 The Complication: Time was not on anyone’s side.
 While 127 additional business lines were added to the project, the completion date remained the same.
 The Subject Matter Experts were tasked with providing TrainSmart with the information to create the training.
 Sometimes this meant that TrainSmart received PowerPoint decks with 100 pages of information.
 But many of the SMEs were overstretched and over-scheduled and didn’t have time to create the necessary background information.